ryanw-data/analytics_insights/README.md

 With this Tableau companion application, Tableau Creators can learn how their applications are being used, optimise their content, and close gaps in their analytical offering.

 ## Introduction

+Good content drives more user engagement which, in turn, drives demand for more content.
+A network effect for enterprise analytics.

 As content creators we typically want to optimise a few things:
 1. **Engagement**: We want to ensure that each tool we build gets the appropriate level of engagement (keyword _appropriate_, not all dashboards have to be viewed every day!)
-2. **Penetration**: We want to ensure that each tool is embedded into the user base with all the appropriate users.
+2. **Penetration**: We want to ensure that every tool is embedded into the user base with all the appropriate users.
 People come and go, good analytical tools are forever.
-3. **Debt**: We want to ensure that we have exactly the right amount of content to unlock maximum user autonomy whilst minimising our own liability and end-user complexity.
+3. **Debt**: We need to balance the amount of content we have with the maintence demends "data debt".
 4. **Time**: Data people never have enough time.
 We need empirical evidence to help us shape the roadmap and make tough priority calls.

-Therefore, the idea is simple: _Treat Analytical Applications (workbooks) the same way Ebay and Amazon treat Classified Listings or LinkedIn and Instagram treat Sponsored posts.
-Good content collects more users which drives more content - the engagement network effect in full swing._
+Therefore, the idea is simple: _Think of Analytical Applications (workbooks) the same way Ebay and Amazon think about Classified Listings or LinkedIn and Instagram think about Sponsored posts._

 You can view a sample application on [Tableau Public](https://www.google.co.uk).